 As realtors, writers, and avid social media participants – not to mention lovers of all things real estate – our Urbaneer team shares a bunch of blogs each week.
-According to Urbaneer.com’s January stats, our most read blog was the first part of our ‘Winter 2017/2018 Forecast’.
-Toronto real estate has been newsworthy over the last several years, to say the least, but it is most definitely an interesting time to be a market participant, no matter in what capacity.
-In Part One of the Forecast, we ook at what some of the pundits are saying and discuss the probabilities of market direction for 2018.
-We also talk about the impact that shifting wealth, foreign ownership and globalization have on the market right now and the possible outcomes.
+According to Urbaneer.com’s January stats, our most read blog was the second part of our ‘Winter 2018/2019 Forecast’.
+Toronto real estate has been newsworthy over the last several years, to say the least, but it is most definitely an interesting time to be a market participant, no matter in what capacity!
+In Part Two of Urbaneer’s forecast, we share our thoughts on climbing the property ladder in our current market, how interest rates and consumer fiscal responsibility are the linchpins of our housing economy, and the always-expanding condominium market.
 Check out what’s around the corner!

 And – for lovers of unique urban spaces – don’t miss our sensational Toronto real estate listed for sale or lease on our site for your consideration!

 Bosley Real Estate Ltd., Brokerage • (416) 322-8000